Uniswap/interface/documentation/testing_uniswap.md

 ![No liquidity](./images/uniswap_no_liquidity.png)

-https://github.com/CyberMiles/uniswap-frontend/blob/master/documentation/deploying_uniswap.md#adding-liquidity-to-an-exchange[Adding liquidity to an exchange can be done using the Travis console], however we are going to perform this task using the frontend only for demonstration/testing purposes.
+[Adding liquidity to an exchange can be done using the Travis console](https://github.com/CyberMiles/uniswap-frontend/blob/master/documentation/deploying_uniswap.md#adding-liquidity-to-an-exchange), however we are going to perform this task using the frontend only for demonstration/testing purposes.